 Como No?
 This is a popular phrase in Panama.
 It means WHY NOT.

-With more affordable health care and health insurance plus the lower cost of living in Panama, COMO NO relocate to Panama?
+With more affordable health care, health insurance, and the lower cost of living in Panama, COMO NO relocate to Panama?

 It’s worth checking out Panama to see how you can reduce your health care and health insurance costs.
 Plus, you’ll discover how you can LIVE BETTER for LESS.